niclake/niclake.github.io/src/posts/2010/2010-03-29-the-degradation-of-society-was-old-people.md

 title: "The Degradation of Society (was Old People)"
 date: "2010-03-29"
 tags:
-  - "america"
+  - "America"
-  - "life"
+  - "Personal"
-  - "random"
+  - "Personal"
-  - "simple-pleasures"
+  - "Simple Pleasures"
-  - "thoughts"
+  - "Thoughts"
 ---

 Have you ever realized how freakin' cool old people are?